Introducing: Choose Breakfast Your Way in the Cafeteria!

 The approach is simple.
 Children eat together in the classroom, at the start of the school day, after the morning bell.
 They enjoy nutritionally well-balanced foods like breakfast sandwiches, yogurt, muffins and fruit served directly in their classroom.
 Students then eat breakfast while the teacher takes attendance, collects homework or teaches a short lesson plan so that no instructional time is lost.

 We are proud to be able to offer BIC at five of our K-6 schools.
-Schools particiapting are Constitution, Mirage, Park Meadows, Sunrise & Village Meadows.
+Schools participating are Constitution, Esperanza, Mirage, Sunrise & Village Meadows.
 BIC is free to all children at these specific schools.
 For monthly menu offerings, please refer to the monthly menus.

 Why Breakfast is so Important